Kunal-Sarpal/Weather-App/README.md

 # Weather App ☂️

 This is a weather application built with **React, Redux, and Tailwind CSS** that fetches and displays weather information for different cities.
 The app saves recent searches using `localStorage` and a **queue data structure** to maintain the last 5 searches.
-It also includes error handling for invalid inputs and API failures.
+It also includes error handling for invalid inputs and API failures added Error Boundaries.

 ## Features 🚀
 - **Real-time weather data** from OpenWeatherMap API